cazyw/photo-blog/README.md

 # Photo Blog

+Photo blog to keep track of interesting photos

 ## Environment

-Built and tested on Windows 10 Home
+Built and tested in Windows 10 Home

 ## System Dependencies & Configuration